joehanmisquitta/Real-vs-AI-Generated-Image-Classifier/README.md

 ## Dataset Overview

+#### Data Sources:

+**CIFAKE: Real and AI-Generated Synthetic Images:** [Dataset 1](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images)

+- Citations for Dataset 1:

+  - Bird, J.J. and Lotfi, A., 2024.
+CIFAKE: Image Classification and Explainable Identification of AI-Generated Synthetic Images.
+IEEE Access.

+  - Real images are from Krizhevsky & Hinton (2009), fake images are from Bird & Lotfi (2024).
+The Bird & Lotfi study is available [here](https://ieeexplore.ieee.org/abstract/document/10409290).

+**Fake or Real Competition Dataset:** [Dataset 2](https://www.kaggle.com/datasets/kidonpark1023/fake-or-real-dataset/data)

-The dataset used for this project is organized as follows:
+The dataset used for this project after Data Pre-Processing and Data Augmentation is organized as follows:

 - **Train**: Contains 114,000 images divided into 2 classes.
 - **Validation**: Consists of 23,000 images divided into 2 classes.